ngzhian/multi-step-modal/README.md

     1. the modal
     2. the buttons in the modal
-The modal and its buttons reac to a events of the form `next.m.x`, where `x` corresponds on the step the button is for.
+The modal and its buttons reac to a events of the form `next.m.x`, where `x` corresponds on the step the button show trigger the visibility of.

 The close button is visible in all steps.